 What is used to prevent rabies infection after exposure?

 Two types of treatment must be used together to prevent rabies disease once a person has been exposed:

 - Rabies Immune Globulin containing antibodies to fight the virus; AND

 - Rabies vaccine – typically four doses given over two weeks helps you develop your own antibodies to the rabies virus.

 What may happen to animals that have bitten someone?

 - Healthy dogs/cats: Observed for ten days for signs of illness.

-If you are bitten after hours, seek medical attention for wound care.
+For more information about possible rabies exposure, call (248) 858-1286, toll free 1 (800) 848-5533, Ext 8-1286.
+If bitten after Health Division business hours, seek medical attention for wound care.
 Your provider will work with the Health Division to report the bite and assess for potential rabies exposure.